Walking on Conwy Mountain

 4. After 200 metres, cross the road near new houses at Rhodfa Sychnant.

-5. Go through a kissing gate, and follow footpath along field edge to a footbridge.
+5. Go through a kissing gate, and follow footpath along a field edge to a footbridge.

 6. Up a narrow path.
 Cross the lane, Conwy Council sign on path, and continue up a steep path through bracken.